maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 In this series, I will summarize the course "Machine Learning Explaibnability" from Kaggle Learn.
 The full course is available [here](https://www.kaggle.com/learn/machine-learning-explainability).

 First of all, it is important to define the difference between machine learning explainability and interpretability.
 According to [KDnuggets](https://www.kdnuggets.com/2018/12/machine-learning-explainability-interpretability-ai.html) :
 - Interpretability is about the extent to which a cause and effect can be observed within a system.
-Or, to put it another way, it is the extent to which you are able to predict what is going to happen, given a change in input or algorithmic parameters.
+Or, to put it another way, it is the extent to which you can predict what is going to happen, given a change in input or algorithmic parameters.
 - Explainability, meanwhile, is the extent to which the internal mechanics of a machine or deep learning system can be explained in human terms.

-Explainability and interpretability are key elements today if we want to deploy ML algorithms in healthcare, banking and other domains.
+Explainability and interpretability are key elements today if we want to deploy ML algorithms in healthcare, banking, and other domains.

 # I. Use cases for model insights